alex0112/ml/README.md

 # ml
-Some code from a machine learning course
+Code from a machine learning course